 Celebrating the diverse and unique state in which I was raised, I write Texas-set fiction.
-My current full-lengths include two contemporary women’s fiction titles from Tule Publishing and three south/west Texas coming-of-age novels on submission.
+My current full lengths include two contemporary women’s fiction titles from Tule Publishing and three south/west Texas coming-of-age novels on submission.

+In addition to writing, I have been a full-time professor of English at Blinn College in Texas since 2003 with articles published in such magazines as Writer’s Digest, Southern Writers, Texas Town & City, The Daily Yonder, and Motherly.
 My work has also appeared in The Chicago Tribune, The Orlando Sentinel, The Houston Chronicle, The Fort Worth Star-Telegram, and The Huntsville Item newspapers and various academic journals such as South Texas Studies, Vending Machine Press, The Dead Mule School of Southern Literature, Burnt Pine , and The International Journal of the Book.
 My narrative essay “The Siren Call of the Bingo Hall” is part of Course Reader: Rhetorical Modes and The Norton Mix, two college freshman writing textbooks available, respectively, by Cengage Learning and W. W. Norton.

 Ghostwriting projects include a newspaper medical column for a University of Texas Medical Branch rural training track clinic and articles on travel, fashion, and finance for a popular women’s blog.
 The USA Today Happy Ever After, Engaging Minds, Turnitin, and Destination Go blogs carry my work.
 Professionally, I have authored college writing and teaching curriculum for Bedford/St. Martin’s and Wadsworth/Cengage, including research training videos in Questia, the world’s largest online library.
 I also present at education and technology conferences.